Good to Grow 2023

 No problem!
 Membership is free and the form takes about 5 minutes.
 Anyone in London growing food in at least one square metre or more is eligible to join.
 Read more about the benefits.

-We hope you can join our Growing Food for Resilience webinar on 6 March to help us launch this year's Good to Grow.
-We'll be exploring community gardens in the cost of living crisis.
+We hosted our Growing Food for Resilience webinar on 6 March to help us launch this year's Good to Grow exploring the role of community gardens in the cost of living crisis.

 Practical ways to get involved with #GoodtoGrow2023